-T as a direct result of the proposed development will be sought' would be more appropriate.
+as a direct result of the proposed development will be sought' would be more appropriate.
 DCWW: Criteria should include Sustainable Drainage SuDs criteria included as part Systems (SUDS)/Green Infrastructure. of design policies.
-CCBC: Recommend referring to potential of the Policy SW11 has been up- line to Cwmbargoed for limited freight use dated to include this. and passenger use by reinstating the line to Trelewis as part of the Metro scheme.
+CCBC: Recommend referring to potential of the Policy SW11 has been up- ° dated to include this. line to Cwmbargoed for limited freight use and passenger use by reinstating the line to Trelewis as part of the Metro scheme.
 AJ.
-Rees: Supports the: possible opening of the Policy SW11 has been up- Abernant tunnel for cyclists and HRSA and dated. metro loop, but a lot of site investigations will be required.
+Rees: Supports the: possible opening of the Policy SW11 has been up- AJ.
+KEES.
+Abernant tunnel for cyclists and HRSA and dated. metro loop, but a lot of site investigations duleu. will be required.
 Recommends that: Ample and trouble free Parking criteria is included as parking for visitors and tourists. part of Deposit Plan design policies.
 Air quality and traffic congestion, WG are currently assessing particularly around Cyfarthfa Retail Park are the capacity of A470 at this given due wait and input of the highways junction.
-In addition, future department is acknowledged as new detailed development development is likely to exacerbate this; proposals will be required to acknowledgment is given to the fact that consider their likely impacts the Trago Mills development will though a Transport exacerbate traffic congestion at the Assessment and identify any Swansea road roundabout. improvement works TI 0 5 1 1 5 1 5 1 5 1 5 1 5 1 5 1 5 1 5 1 necessary.
-The Cwm Bargoed line at Ffos-y-Fran is Policy SW11 has been up- extended to rejoin the Brecon Mountain dated.
-DA OT railway line with a terminus at Pant.
-Niele el le conserve de la la la RACT: This is particularly important to us.
+In addition, future department is acknowledged as new detailed development development is likely to exacerbate this; proposals will be required to acknowledgment is given to the fact that consider their likely impacts the Trago Mills development will though a Transport exacerbate traffic congestion at the Assessment and identify any Swansea road roundabout. improvement works necessary.
+The Cwm Bargoed line at Ffos-y-Fran is Policy SW11 has been up- extended to rejoin the Brecon Mountain dated. railway line with a terminus at Pant.
+RACT: This is particularly important to us.
 Public Noted however, this is transport should be available, particularly in outside the remit of the our rural communities, day and night. planning system.
-The transport and design policies of the Plan have been Delia - CW10- Income de a complementa a la france a contra de contr updated. ring our strategic transport network LDA Danasara Responder Summary Comment LPA Response Marvel Ltd (WYG): Specifically mention the re-opening Policy SW11 has been up- DCTCDC D. Abernant Tunnel in Policy SW11 or 12.
-Planning obligations should include a RCTCBC-P: Planning obligations should include a financial contribution to Welsh Medium Where required education contributions could be education (based on 8 additional Welsh medium education secondary pupils per provided by CIL contributions. annum and an overall pupil population by Commodions.
-56 during the plan period (with additional CCBC: places for the contingency allowance).
-Noted.
-CCBC: Support measures to safeguard land for NOTEG.
-Metro related schemes and the dualling of AATUT: the A465.
-Policy SW11 has been up мтнт: Include Active Travel routes on LDP Map Policy SW11 has been up- and as part of A465 Section 5 dated to include these. improvements and Preparation of a Metro
+The transport and design policies of the Plan have been updated.
+Policy SW12: Improv ing our strategic transport network Responder Summary Comment LPA Response Marvel Ltd (WYG): Specifically mention the re-opening Policy SW11 has been up- Abernant Tunnel in Policy SW11 or 12. dated.
+RCTCBC-P: Planning obligations should include a Where required education financial contribution to Welsh Medium contributions could be education (based on 8 additional Welsh provided by CIL medium education secondary pupils per contributions. annum and an overall pupil population by 56 during the plan period (with additional places for the contingency allowance).
+Support measures to safeguard land for Noted.
+CCBC: CCBC: Metro related schemes and the dualling of Metro related schemes and the dualling of the A465.
+CCBC: MTHT: - Policy SW11 has been up- the A465.
+Policy SW11 has been up- dated to include these.